 If you have time, this is out of the way but definitely a worthwhile thing to do in Taichung.
 It’s a small and unassuming alleyway in a relatively quiet residential area that features brightly painted cartoon street art.
 From retro Warner Brothers characters to Pokemon and more obscure anime, the art work is well done and fun to explore.
 You probably need about 20 minutes or so to have a walk around and take plenty of photos.

-One of our favourite bizarre spots in Taiwan as a whole, this is an old style Taiwanese city village that was facing being torn down by the government until local resident Huang Yung-Fu decided to start painting in an effort to save it.
+One of our favourite bizarre spots in Taiwan as a whole and a must do in Taichung, this is an old style Taiwanese city village that was facing being torn down by the government until local resident Huang Yung-Fu decided to start painting in an effort to save it.
 He painted brightly coloured rainbow designs and patterns on the walls, floors and buildings that remained, and it soon became a popular attraction for locals.
 As its reputation spread tourists also began to visit and eventually it was agreed that the area would be preserved and turned into a cultural heritage site.
 Huang Yung-Fu is now 95 years old and still painting!
 You can even get the chance to meet him when you visit, and be sure to buy a few bits from the souvenir shop.

 It is a bit out of the way so be prepared to negotiate local buses which take around 45 minutes from the centre of the city, or a fairly steep (£8-£10) taxi ride.
 It’s one of the most famous things to do in Taichung though, so fairly easy to navigate to and from.